AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/identity-dev/dev-guide-role-based-access-control.md

 ### Trustee

 The following table shows TrusteeTypes and the corresponding TypeIds.
-Please note that only Role TrusteeType is allowed for AccessControlLists.
+Only Role TrusteeType is allowed for AccessControlLists.

 | TrusteeType           | TypeId |
 |-----------------------|--------|